- This event has passed.

 phren-Z, an online literary magazine, whose mission is to celebrate the Santa Cruz literary community, has established a national poetry contest, The Morton Marcus Poetry Prize, in honor of Morton Marcus, “whose life and work inspired the writing of many students, friends, and emerging poets.”
 For more information visit: http://phren-z.org/poetry_contest.html

-Dennis Maloney, editor and publisher of White Pine Press has honored phren-Z by serving as the judge for this year’s contest.
+David Sullivan, a poet and faculty member at Cabrillo College, has honored phren-Z by serving as the judge for this year’s contest.

 Support Poetry in Santa Cruz

 The Annual Morton Marcus Poetry Reading continues to be offered free to the public.
 Please consider donating to the Morton Marcus Poetry Reading at thi.ucsc.edu/projects/morton-marcus-poetry-reading as well as to Poetry Santa Cruz at: http://www.baymoon.com/~poetrysantacruz/

 Mort was a donating member of Poetry Santa Cruz from its inception in 2001.